LemmyNet/lemmyBB/README.md

 echo "LEMMY_UI_HOST=lemmyui.your-domain.xyz" > .env
 ```

-Next we compile LemmyBB using docker-compose, and start it along with dependencies.
+Next we compile lemmyBB using docker-compose, and start it along with dependencies.
 This takes relatively long for the first time (about 11 minutes on a 1 cpu vps).
 Subsequent builds will be faster thanks to caching.

 ```
 apt install docker-compose
 docker-compose -f docker/docker-compose.yml up -d
 ```

 Finally we request a TLS certificate from [Let's Encrypt](https://letsencrypt.org/), and configure nginx as reverse proxy.
-If you dont want to use lemmy-ui, you can simply skip the relevant steps here.
+If you dont want to use lemmy-ui, you can skip the relevant steps.
 Alternatively you could setup lemmy-ui with [HTTP Auth](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/), so that only admins can access it.

 ```
 apt install certbot nginx